University of Warwick Archive

 What the University Archive contains

-Other archive collections held at the Modern Records Centre may also include material relating to the university.
+Other archive collections held at the Modern Records Centre also include material relating to the University.
 These can be identified by searching the MRC's main archive catalogue.

-In addition, some material from the University Archive has been digitised and is available through the Warwick Digital Collections site.
-These include undergraduate prospectuses, Student Union handbooks and a range of student newspapers.
+Some printed material from the University Archive has been digitised and is available through the Warwick Digital Collections site.
+These include undergraduate prospectuses, Students' Union handbooks and a range of student newspapers.

 Interviews with students and staff conducted in 2015 to mark Warwick’s 50th Anniversary can also be listened to online.